MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/always-on-vpn/always-on-vpn-deploy-troubleshooting.md

 | **Possible solutions** | <ul><li>If you know which tunnel to use for your deployment, set the type of VPN to that specific tunnel type on the VPN client side.</li><li>By making a VPN connection with a specific tunnel type, your connection will still fail, but it will result in a more tunnel-specific error (for example, “GRE blocked for PPTP”).</li><li>This error also occurs when the VPN server cannot be reached, or the tunnel connection fails.</li><li>Verify that the IKE ports ((UDP ports 500 and 4500) are not blocked.</li><li>Verify that the correct certificates for IKE are present on both the client and the server.</li></ul> |

 ## Error code: 812
 The connection was prevented because of a policy configured on your RAS/VPN server.
 Specifically, the authentication method the server used to verify your user name and password may not match the authentication method configured in your connection profile.
-Please contact the administrator of the RAS server and notify him or her of this error.
+Contact the administrator of the RAS server and notify them of this error.

 | **Possible cause** | <ul><li>The typical cause of this error is that the NPS has specified an authentication condition that the client cannot meet.
 For example, the NPS may specify the use of a certificate to secure the PEAP connection, but the client is attempting to use EAP-MSCHAPv2.</li><li>Event log 20276 is logged to the event viewer when the RRAS-based VPN server authentication protocol setting doesn’t match that of the VPN client computer.</li></ul> |
 |--------------------|-----------------------------|